Cybersecurity Practices for Secure Infrastructure

 2. Endpoint Detection and Response (EDR)

-Endpoint Detection and Response is a term used to describe a category of security solutions that focus on identifying and responding to threats on devices such as laptops, desktops, and servers.
+Endpoint Detection and Response is a security solution that focuses on identifying and responding to threats on devices such as laptops, desktops, and servers.
 EDR solutions use various techniques such as behavioral monitoring and artificial intelligence (AI) to identify malicious or unauthorized activity.
 Once a threat actor is identified, EDR solutions can help organizations respond by automatically cleaning up the device or providing guidance on remitting the issue.

 What is it: The use of an artificial intelligence product to monitor and protect endpoints within a computing environment.